 Table 4 provides a summary overview of the number of units anticipated to be built over the next 5 years.
-The figures are based on programming of allocated sites and windfall approvals over 1 unit.
-The table also contains windfall approvals for single units, which has not been programmed and is not counted towards the housing supply.
+The figures are based on the programming of allocated sites and windfall approvals over 1 unit.
+Table 4 also contains windfall approvals for single units, which are not programmed and are not counted towards the 5-year effective housing land supply.